Technology

 on_trigger: downgrade_to_suggest_only

-Shipping agents well is a cross-functional effort: engineering, security, ops, and product.
+Shipping governed agents is cross-functional work: engineering, security, ops, and product in the same room.

 Priya Sharma